Leonetienne/ger.pp/readme.md

 ```

 ### Flow-control
-ger.cpp further reintroduces oldies such as the `falls`-statement, the popular `fuer`- and `solange`-loop, as the slightly lesser known `mache solange`-loop.
+ger.pp further reintroduces oldies such as the `falls`-statement, the popular `fuer`- and `solange`-loop, as the slightly lesser known `mache solange`-loop.
 ```
 ganzzahl einstieg(ganzzahl argZahl, zeichen** argWerte) {